Advice needed: How can I create a positive boardroom culture?

 This all starts with good intentions.
 The good news is, based on the way you structured your question, I believe you do have the best intentions.
 Now, we have to make sure that your new board member understands that as well.
 That means making sure that board members know you welcome their interaction and help, while also understanding it’s your responsibility to actually run the day-to-day business.

 Given that you have a very experienced board member, you might ask them what they have found to be their most satisfactory board experiences and why.
-But, be forewarned this does come with some risk.
-Depending on the board member, this can backfire and her or she may end up prescribing how you run the board.
+But be forewarned this does come with some risk.
+Depending on the board member, this can backfire and he or she may end up prescribing how you run the board.

 In order to counter that, it makes sense for you to prepare a list of how you would suggest the board interactions go.
 For example, you are committed to having: